VerifAPS/verifaps-website/docs/geteta/index.md

 #### `<functions>`

 Between this tag you can define arbitrary function as Structured Text code.
 These function are usable within the cell expressions as regular function calls.

-# Featured

-* [ ] gotos
-    * [ ] conditionals
-* [ ] User-defined integer bit widths
-* [ ] CI tests with nuxmv
-* [ ] load options via a properties file